PurdueCAM2Project/HELPSweb/source/join.rst

 - Q: Do you set a limit on the team's size?

 - A: We welcome everyone that wants to solve research problems.

+- Q: I have an idea.
+Can you help me?

+- A: No. Go away.
+This team selects research problems that take many years to solve.
+The team will not change research topics because of your idea.

 About Financial Support
 -----------------------